 - Crushed Nuts- (optional) for coating the outside of your cheese ball.

-Note: You can simply adjust the amount of water that you add to this cheese to adjust the firmness and make it either a hard cheese that can be sliced or grated or a softer vegan cheese to spread on bread or crackers.
-A few more drops of water will make it softer and a few less will make it firmer.
-Either way, this cheese is delicious and super quick and easy to make!
+You can simply adjust the amount of water that you add to this cheese to adjust the firmness and make it either a hard cheese that can be sliced or grated or a softer vegan cheese to spread on bread or crackers.

-π₯£ Oil-free instructions
+Oil-free instructions

 The coconut oil in this recipe is used to help it hold together and be firm when cold.
 If you don't want to use oil, you can add an additional 1 tsp of water instead, but the consistency will be a little different.

-π Variations
+Variations

-Garlic Herb Cheese Ball:
+Garlic Herb Cheese Ball

-Add a clove of fresh minced garlic and 2 teaspoons of dry herbs of choice.
+Add a clove of fresh minced garlic and 2 teaspoons of dry herbs of your choice.
 You can also add 1 -2 tablespoons of fresh herbs.
 After the cheese has cooled off, you can roll it in crushed nuts.

-To make a firm cheese to grate:
+To make a firm cheese to grate

 Simply reduce the water to 1 1/2 tablespoons and follow the rest of the directions the same.
 Wrap it in parchment paper and let some air get to it while it sits overnight in the refrigerator.

-π₯‘ Storing and freezing
+Storing and freezing

 Your almond cheese will stay good in the fridge for 5-7 days.
 Wrap it loosely for the first 24 hours to let some air get to it and dry it out a little, then keep it in an airtight container.